Lalasa1234/CyberbullyingDetection/README.md

 ___

 ### Business Application in Social Media
 Cyberbullying is a serious issue, especially in the age of social media where interactions turn hurtful.
-Some applications of cyberbullyting detection include:
+Some applications of cyberbullyting detection that this code can solve:

 - **Real-time Monitoring**: Continuously scan social media posts or messages for signs of cyberbullying.
 - **Alerts and Notifications**: Notify users when potentially harmful content is detected.